 The Mechanics of Programmatic Display– Display Retargeting: Turning Views into Interest and Interest into Profit

 An online advertisement for Eli’s Electric Solutions is posted on a website that discusses technology and appliances.
 A user stumbles upon it.
 Eleanor, who has been looking to spruce up her home with new technology, is a perfect match for the company.
-She is a newly married thirty-year-old woman that has recently been searching for new lighting for her home online as well as other technology for home improvement.
+She is a newly married thirty-year-old woman who has recently been searching for new lighting for her home online as well as other technology for home improvement.
 She and her husband have a stable household income and are located in southern New Hampshire.
 Upon viewing the advertisement, she thinks to herself, maybe I’ll check that out.
 I’ll keep it in mind.

 This is where display retargeting plays a large role.
 Retargeting is additional targeting of a potential consumer that has already seen an advertisement for the business at least once before.
 It aids in keeping the potential consumer engaged with the company and aims to encourage them to become an active customer.
 When a potential consumer views a second advertisement for a business, it may give them more reasons to explore it further or even just serve as a gentle reminder to visit their website.